riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ```
 vapor xcode -y
 ```
 This command will generate and open Xcode project for you.
 Having Xcode support is great cause it gives you breakpoints and all LLDB commands just like in iOS/macOS apps 😍.
 From Xcode you can build and run Vapor app same as you would do with iOS or macOS app by using ⌘+r to build&run or ⌘+b to build ⌘+c to clean etc it all works the same.
-Sample vapor app comes with Two default schemas, one is for tests and one for building and running the app, be sure you have selected correct `Run` scheme:
+Sample vapor app comes with two default schemas, one is for tests and one for building and running the app, be sure you have selected correct `Run` scheme:

 ![vapor scheme](/images/vapor_scheme.png)